‘Social networking’ is using the internet to interact, form communities and build connections with people who share common interests.

-You can also get to know the sites your child is using.
-Ask him to show you what sites are popular, or to explain to you what teenagers do online.
+It’s a good idea to get to know the sites your child is using.
+Ask him to show you what sites are popular or how parts of his favourite site or app work, or to explain to you what teenagers like to do online.
 Avoid directly asking to see his social networking page, because he might feel you’re intruding.

 - Check that the social networking sites your child wants to use are appropriate for her age.
 For example, to have a Facebook account you need to be 13 or older.